How to Separate Your Laundry for the Best Results

-Sorting Laundry Loads
+Sorting Clothes for Laundry Success

-It may be easy to throw a load of mixed laundry in the machine, but if you don’t want everything to turn an odd shade of pink or grey, it's best to learn how to separate laundry.
+It may be easy to throw a load of mixed laundry into the machine, but if you don’t want everything to turn an odd shade of pink or grey, it's best to learn how to separate laundry.
 If you only have a small amount from one group, then don’t be tempted to put it in with another.
 Save it for a full load.

-Turn your clothes inside out.
 This will protect them during the wash.
 It also stops jeans turning white at the seams.

 Choosing the Right Laundry Basket

 Use a partitioned laundry basket – it’ll save you time sorting it all out later.

 If in doubt, test an item for colorfastness by applying warm water to an inconspicuous part (for instance, the inside of a hem), then press with a warm iron between two pieces of cloth.
 If any color leaks, it’s not colorfast.